majorsalad/arrayListProject/README.md

 # arrayListProject [Java]
 A project that simulates the rudimentary functions of a Mobile Phone.
 Adding, deleting, editing, searching, and printing off contacts.
+There are three classes in total.
+The main class, the Contact class, and the MobilePhone class where the bulk of the code lies.
+The MobilePhone class utilizes composition, because a MobilePhone "has-a" contacts list.
+It's there that we have the list of Contact objects as well as the functions of the phone.
+The main method is just our driver for bringing the code to action.

 # How it works
 - Clone the repository onto your local machine